-The Group is continuing to pursue its entitlement under the COPs and has commenced legal action to recover its interest.
-The Group's external legal counsel team has been buttressed by the retention of Legal Counsel out of the United Kingdom, who the Group is advised is an expert in this particular area of the law.
+The Bank will continue to pursue its entitlement under the COP through ongoing legal action to recover its interest.
+The Bank's external legal counsel team was buttressed by the retention of Legal Counsel out of the United Kingdom, who the Bank was advised is an expert in this particular area of the law.

-The Group continues to rely on the expert legal advice received thus far as pertains to the prospects of enforcing recovery.
-Therefore, the Group is of the view that it would not be appropriate for the COPs to be written down as at the reporting date.
+The Bank continues to rely on the expert legal advice received thus far as pertains to the prospects of enforcing recovery and anticipate an eventual settlement.